devnich/python-programming/README.md

     # If you name the arguments you can specify any order
     print_date(month=3, day=19, year=1871)

+-   Specify parameters when defining a function; these become variables when the function is executed
+-   By default (if you don’t name the arguments when calling the function) the arguments will be matched to parameters in the order the parameters are defined in the function.

 ### Functions may return a result to their caller using `return`

--   Use `return ...` to give a value back to the caller
--   May occur anywhere in the function, but functions are easier to understand if return occurs:
-    -   At the start to handle special cases
-    -   At the very end, with a final result
--   `return` ends the function's execution and *returns* you to the code that originally called the function
+Use `return ...` to give a value back to the caller. `return` ends the function's execution and *returns* you to the code that originally called the function.

     def average(values):
     "Return average of values, or None if no values are supplied."

-        if len(values) == 0:
+        if (values) == 0:
             return None
         return sum(values) / len(values)

--   Docstring provides function help
--   Use triple quotes if you need the docstring to span multiple lines: `"""Like this"""`
--   Here, the `if` statement "falls through" to the second `return` when `values != 0`
--   For maximum clarity, you could add `else` before the outer `return`
+Here, the `if` statement "falls through" to the second `return` when `values != 0`.
+For maximum clarity, you could add `else` before the outer `return`.

     a = average([1, 3, 4])
     print('average of actual values:', a)